Philosophy

 Financial support is guaranteed for the first six years of study, and also for the first five summers.

-The Open Master's Program allows students to apply to pursue an M.A. degree in another discipline while pursuing a Ph.D. in Philosophy.
-Students admitted in this program automatically receive an additional year of financial support to complete their M.A. degree.
+The Open Graduate Education Program allows students to apply to pursue an Masters degree in another discipline while studying for the Ph.D. in Philosophy.
+Students who are admitted to this program (for which there is a competitive application process) are relieved from teaching responsibilities for one year so they can complete their M.A. degree.